ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/03-dns-and-https/index.md

 cv.benjamesdodwell.com  nameserver = ns-926.awsdns-51.net
 ```

-At this stage, I could create an alias (A) record in Route 53 for the cv.benjamesdodwell.com alias to the S3 bucket static website endpoint.
-However, the static website is still using HTTP and I'd rather use HTTPS as a security best-practice so, to avoid rework, I will deal with this next and revisit the DNS records at the end.
+At this stage, I could create an alias (A) record in Route 53 for cv.benjamesdodwell.com to the S3 bucket static website endpoint.
+However, the static website is still using HTTP, and I'd rather use HTTPS as a security best practice.
+To avoid rework, I will deal with this next and revisit the DNS records at the end.

 In order to enable HTTPS, I will need a certificate, and it seems that [AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started-cloudfront-overview.html#getting-started-cloudfront-request-certificate) can issue them for free to be used with integrated services such as CloudFront and Elastic Load Balancing.